In Louisiana and throughout the U.S., there are all kinds of traffic tickets and various penalties that come with them.

 Look closely at the bottom of your traffic ticket.
 If the print on the ticket states in any way that you must appear in court, it is imperative you comply with this requirement.
 The words “appearance mandatory” might not be used.

 The language on the ticket might state something along the lines of: “You must appear in court” or a special box for “mandatory court appearance” will be checked.
-Each parish uses idiosyncratic language to communicate the fact that a mandatory appearance is necessary.
+Each parish in Louisiana uses idiosyncratic language to communicate the fact that a mandatory appearance is necessary.

 Some examples of violations where appearance is required include: